haskell-mafia/master/README.md

 referencing a runner.

-`master` is a command line interface for building project, but reading the master configuration, grabbing the runner, seting up the build environment, and then executing the runner with the environment.
+`master` is a command line interface for building project, but reading the master configuration, grabbing the runner, setting up the build environment, and then executing the runner with the environment.

 ### runners

 Any executable.
-It excepts no arguments, but will have access to environment variables for this build.
+It accepts no arguments, but will have access to environment variables for this build.

 ### builds